midlantica/LovelyBunchOfCoconuts/content/quotes/To-compel-a-man-to-furnish-funds-for-the-propagation.md

 ---
-title: "To compel a man to furnish funds for the propagation of ideas he disbelieves"
+title: 'To compel a man to furnish funds for the propagation of ideas he disbelieves'
 ---

 ## "To compel a man to furnish funds for the propagation of ideas he disbelieves and abhors is sinful and tyrannical."